 To compare answers across multiple jurisdictions, visit the Private client Country Q&A tool.

-This Q&A is part of the multi-jurisdictional guide to private client law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/privateclient-mjg
+This Q&A is part of the global guide to private client law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/privateclient-guide

 Tax year and payment dates